 Keywords

-Wild bees, pollination, environmental changes, biodiversity, modeling, conservation
+Wild bees, pollination, global change, biodiversity, modeling, conservation, monitoring

 Researchinterests